-2.14.7 Library Pass
+2.14.6 Library Pass

-A Library Pass (with photo) can be issued to a person for 14 days during the inter-session period on the recommendation of a sitting Member to enable interested persons to visit the Parliamentary Library.
-There is a prescribed Proforma, which requires complete particulars of a person so sponsored along with a declaration taking full responsibility of the person concerned by the sponsoring Member.
+A Library Pass (with photo) can be issued to a person initially for one month during the Session/Inter-Session period on the recommendation of a sitting Member to enable interested persons to visit the Parliamentary Library.
+There is a prescribed Proforma, which requires complete particulars of the person so sponsored.
 Library Passes are also issued on orders of Secretary-General, Rajya Sabha.

-2.14.8 Car Park Labels
+2.14.7 Car Park Labels

-To enable Members to have unhindered entry of their personal vehicle to the precincts of Parliament House Complex, Car Park Labels are issued by the Notice Office on receipt of an application in the prescribed form available in the Notice Office.
-A Sitting Member is issued two parking labels ('MP' & 'P') and an ex-MP only one label ('P').
+To enable Members to have unhindered entry of their personal vehicle to the precincts of Parliament House Complex, Car Park Labels are issued by the Notice Office on receipt of an application in the prescribed form available in the Notice Office and on the website of Rajya Sabha.
+A copy of the registration certificate of vehicle for which the Label is sought need to be attached with the Application form.
+A Sitting Member is issued two parking labels ('MP' & 'P') and an ex-MP only one label ('Ex-MP').

 A Label is issued for a specific vehicle only, which should be registered in the name of the Member or his spouse.
-If the vehicle is not registered in the name of Member or his/her spouse, then the Member has to give an undertaking that the vehicle for which parking label is sought, is exclusively being used by him/her and he/she will be fully responsible for any misuse of the label.
+If the vehicle is not registered in the name of the Member or his spouse, then the Member has to give an undertaking that the vehicle for which parking label is sought, is exclusively being used by him and he will be fully responsible for any misuse of the label.
 In case a Member disposes of a vehicle for which a label has been issued, he is required to return the label to Notice Office.
-A new label for another vehicle in lieu thereof can only be issued after return of the old label.
-A label is valid for a year only and a new label is issued only against the return of the previous year's label.
+A new label for another vehicle in lieu thereof can be issued only after return of the old label.
+A label is valid for the calendar year for which it is issued and a new label is issued only against the return of the previous year's label.
 It is desirable in the interest of security that Members do not allow use of their labelled vehicle in the Parliament House premises by other persons.